robasonite/site-damnit/devlog.md

+# 2021-09-17 RSS is here.
+Well, sort of.

+Added another execption to page processing for `rss.md`.
+A template and example "stub page" have been added.
+This is an easy "poor man's" way of generating RSS feeds without touching the existing code.
+Also renamed `index.md` to `home.md`.
+If more RSS feeds are required, the section to change starts at line #580.
+I'm looking into a way to incorporate "page processing exceptions" into the YAML config file.

+# 2021-09-17

+Decided to use YAML for the config file.
+That way, tools like `cx_Freeze` can be used to generate stand-alone executables that don't require Python to be installed.
+The progam now has the ability to generate a default configuration file if it doesn't find one.

 # 2019-10-14 And so it begins

 I have decided to do something incredibly stupid and time consuming by "sane person" standards, but something that will end up being useful nonetheless.
 I have a Hugo-powered blog I haven't updated in a few months.
 When I tried to update from version 0.55.6 to 0.58.3, my home page template stopped working.
 I opened an issue on GitHub and **bep**, one of the developers working on Hugo, immediately closed it.
 His only message was to check the documentation, which I had already searched through.
 That's when I realized something.